4th of July Mattress Sales: The Best Mattress Deal of 2022

 30 Second Summary: Best 4th of July Mattress Sales of 2022

-- Amerisleep AS5 Hybrid — When shopping with Amerisleep, we recommend checking out their newest hybrid models—specifically, the AS5 Hybrid.
-We love this bed because it offers a lot of softness but doesn’t skimp on support.
+- Amerisleep AS3 — When shopping with Amerisleep, we recommend checking out their most versatile model—specifically, the AS3.
+We love this bed because it offers a lot of cushion but doesn’t skimp on support.
 It relieves pressure so you can feel weightless as you drift off to sleep.
-Plus, these mattresses are $300 off this Fourth, with as much as $239 savings in accessories.
+Plus, these mattresses are $450 off this Fourth.

 - Zoma – Zoma is another great brand to consider this Independence Day.
 Zoma builds their beds with notably high-quality materials, yet they still charge less than $1000 for king size mattresses.
-This 4th of July, they’re offering $150 off their sleep-enhancing beds, bringing the cost of a queen size Zoma Mattress to $799!
-You can also save up to $540 with included bedding accessories.
+This 4th of July, they’re offering $150 off their sleep-enhancing beds, bringing the cost of a queen size Zoma Mattress to $799!.

 - Vaya – If you’re shopping on a limited budget, Vaya Sleep is a brand to consider.
 Vaya makes and sells two mattresses, the original Vaya and the Vaya Hybrid, and designs each one with uniquely cushioning yet breathable foams to deliver a better night’s sleep to all sleepers.
-At $300 off this 4th of July with a free pillow, you can’t find a better mattress for the price.
+At $300 off this 4th of July, you can’t find a better mattress for the price.

 Type of Mattress Sales